hazzem-badran/hazzem-badran/README.md

 ---

-⚡ Fun Fact: I enjoy debugging complex problems and turning them into clean, scalable solutions.
-Coding is not just a job—it's a craft I love.
+⚡ Fun Fact: From Gaza’s tents and displacement, I write code not just to escape—but to breathe, to hope, and to prove that even in the hardest places, life finds a way through lines of code.

 ---